Franklin Delano Floyd: A Beautiful Child and Finding Sharon

 The book A Beautiful Child by investigative journalist Matt Birkbeck was published in 2004.
-It brought the Franklin Floyd and Sharon Marshall story to light and led to the discovery of the daughter given up for adoption in 1989.
+It brought the story of Franklin Floyd and Sharon Marshall, whose real identity was still unknown, to light and led to the discovery of the daughter placed for adoption in 1989.
 Worldwide interest in finding Sharon's true identity generated by the book eventually led the National Center for Missing and Exploited Children and FBI to revive the case in 2011.
 In 2014, two FBI agents interviewed Franklin Floyd, who confessed to killing Michael Hughes and divulged Sharon's true identity, Suzanne Sevakis.

-Finding Sharon was also written by Matt Birkbeck and was published in 2018.
-A memoir, Birkbeck tells the story of the events that transpired following the publication of A Beautiful Child and how they led to finding Sharon's true identity.
+The 2018 memoir Finding Sharon, also written by Matt Birkbeck, tells the story of the events that transpired following the publication of A Beautiful Child and how they led to finding Sharon's true identity.

 Girl in the Picture

 Girl in the Picture is a Netflix original documentary about the Sharon Marshall/Franklin Floyd saga that first aired in July 2022.
 It is directed by Skye Borgman and based on the books A Beautiful Child and Finding Sharon by Matt Birkbeck, who is also the executive producer.
 Girl in the Picture featured interviews with many of the participants in the story, including the biological parents of Suzanne Sevakis.
 The critically acclaimed film was an instant hit and was Netflix's number one movie worldwide for several weeks.
 It received a 96% rating on Rotten Tomatoes.